inv4fee2020/pli_node_conf/README.md

 |PASS_KEYSTORE="Som3$tr*nGp4$$w0Rd"| Min.
 12 characters, 3 lower, 3 upper, 3 numbers, 3 symbols & no more than 3 identical consecutive characters|
 |DB_PWD_REPLACE="testdbpwd1234"||

+You can reveiw the 'pli_node_scripts' file for the full list of VARIABLES.

 ---